-All persons to whom this policy is applicable shall furnish to the Office of Research and Technology Transfer a full and complete disclosure of any Intellectual Property promptly after it is created or conceived or first reduced to practice.
+All persons to whom this policy is applicable shall furnish to the office designated by the chancellor of that campus to manage research and technology transfer Office of Research and Technology Transfer a full and complete disclosure of any Intellectual Property promptly after it is created or conceived or first reduced to practice.
 The disclosure will identify all Originators of the specific Intellectual Property, their relative contributions to the work (expressed in a percentage), and use of University resources in developing the work including department(s), interdisciplinary program(s), research institute(s), and/or sponsor(s) (expressed in a percentage).
 Such persons shall cooperate in a timely and professional manner with the University or with patent or other counsel in protecting Intellectual Property and perform all acts necessary for the University to fulfill its obligations and protect the University's rights in and to the Intellectual Property.
 The University may require technical advice and assistance from Originators in the development and licensing of their Intellectual Property.
 The University's disclosure form is provided at www.ASUresearch.edu.